thomasaarholt/prism-em.github.io/installation.md

 ### Setting environmental variables

-Python's `setuptools` needs to know where to find the above dependencies in order to build the package.
+Python's `setuptools` needs to know where to find the above dependencies in order to build `PyPrismatic`.
 In my opinion the easiest way to do this (on Linux/Mac) is by setting the environmental variables `CPLUS_INCLUDE_PATH` and `LIBRARY_PATH`.
 For example, I might invoke the following for CPU-only mode

 ~~~
 export CPLUS_INCLUDE_PATH=/usr/local/boost_1_60_0:$CPLUS_INCLUDE_PATH